easafe/monies/docs/README.md

 * View expenses by tag
 * View max budget savings

 Similarly, a daily budget is the amount expected to be spent over a single day.
 This amount can be bigger or smaller than the starting daily budget for a given day according to the previous days expenses and cannot be edited.
+Users however may:

-Users however may split the daily budget into tags, e.g. a daily budget of 50 may be divided into 15 for food, 5 for transportaion and 30 for other (untagged) expenses.
+* Split the daily budget into tags, e.g. a daily budget of 50 may be divided into 15 for food, 5 for transportaion and 30 for other (untagged) expenses.
+* Set at what time the daily budget starts (default being midnight)

 ## Expenses